Locally Compact Quantum Groups. A von Neumann Algebra Approach: A collection of formulas

-The uniqueness of the polar decomposition of $T$, as used above, will also give the first formula of Theorem 4.18.
-On the other hand, it would also be possible to use this formula to give a more direct proof of the commutation rule between $\hat J$ and $J$.
+The uniqueness of the polar decomposition of~$T$, as used above, will also give the f\/irst formula of Theorem~\ref{4.18}.
+On the other hand, it would also be possible to use this formula to give a~more direct proof of the commutation rule between $\widehat J$ and~$J$.

-\snl If we combine the formulas of Theorem 4.17 with the commutation rules in Theorem 4.18 and Theorem 4.19, we get most (if not all) of the other commutation rules.
-There is no need to include them all here (see e.g.\ Proposition 2.13 in [K-V3]).
+If we combine the formulas of Theorem~\ref{4.17} with the commutation rules in Theorems~\ref{4.18} and~\ref{4.19}, we get most (if not all) of the other commutation rules.
+There is no need to include them all here (see e.g.\ Proposition~2.13 in~\cite{K-V3}).
+Some of these formulas, e.g.\ the second one in Theorem~\ref{4.19} above, giving the commutation rules between~$J$ and~$\widehat J$ is nicely illustrated in~\cite{M-VD2}.

-\nl Let us now {\it finish this section} with another formula, expressing the operators $P^{it}$ in terms of the other operators.
-It is an analytic version of Radford's formula for the 4th power of the antipode, proven in the case of a finite-dimensional Hopf algebra in [R] and extended to the case of algebraic quantum groups in [D-VD2].
+Let us now {\it finish this section} with another formula, expressing the operators $P^{it}$ in terms of the other operators.
+It is an analytic version of Radford's formula for the 4th power of the antipode, proven in the case of a~f\/inite-dimensional Hopf algebra in~\cite{R} and extended to the case of algebraic quantum groups in~\cite{D-VD}.

-\iinspr{4.20} Theorem \rm We have
+\begin{Theorem} We have